The Mediating Role of Postrecovery Satisfaction in the Relationship between Justice Perceptions and Customer Attitudes (SJR: Q2)

 Fingerprint

-Dive into the research topics of 'The Mediating Role of Postrecovery Satisfaction in the Relationship between Justice Perceptions and Customer Attitudes'.
+Dive into the research topics of 'The Mediating Role of Postrecovery Satisfaction in the Relationship between Justice Perceptions and Customer Attitudes (SJR: Q2)'.
 Together they form a unique fingerprint.

 Cite this